adamsilver/fdpb/08-a-file-upload-form.md

 </div>
 ```

-Everything here should be familiar as it's almost identical to most of the other form components we've dealt with so far.
+Everything here should be familiar as it's almost identical to most of the other form components we've used so far.
 The only difference is the input's type attribute is set to `file`.
+So if you want to let users upload a single file, then add this field along with a submit button and you're done.

 ### A note on aesthetics